 Are you looking for a Photographer for those Family or Christmas Portraits?
 I have seen many posts from a lot of you looking to get Family and/or Christmas portraits/photos done this year.
 And while not everyone has a budget for a professional photographer, hiring an amateur photographer can work as long as you know what we are getting; and this includes the photographer that says their a “professional” when they are not.
 For this post, what I am calling an “amateur” is a photographer that does NOT make a significant part of their yearly income from photography.

-As a professional photographer myself for more than 22 years, I have seen more than my fair share of bad experiences.
-So here are my top 4 important things to consider that should help you find someone that will get the job done as you expect:
+As a professional photographer myself for more than 20 years, I have seen more than my fair share of bad experiences.
+So here are my top 4 essential things to consider that should help you find someone that will get the job done as you expect:

-1. Always ask for at least 3 recent session examples.
+1. Always ask for at least three recent session examples.